 Guided Reading and Independent Work (40 minutes): During this block of time, I met with students for guided reading (2 groups total) while the other students worked independently.
 For my guided reading instruction, I provided students with scaffolding so that they could read texts at their instructional levels (slightly harder than what they could read independently).
 The students who were not meeting with me responded to the shared reading text in writing.
 They read or worked on other seat work when they were finished.

-Readaloud (10-15 minutes): Typically, I read aloud part of a chapter book (or sometimes a picture book) to my students.
-They usually ate their snack and listened quietly during the readaloud, because we discussed the text in more depth during our reading workshop minilesson.
+Readaloud (10-15 minutes): Typically, I read aloud part of a chapter book or an entire picture book to my students.

 Reading Workshop Minilesson (10-15 minutes): I taught a decoding, fluency, or comprehension strategy (just one per lesson) that students could apply as they read independently.
 This was a very brief, focused lesson.
-I used the book from the readaloud to teach the day’s strategy, so that students would already be familiar with the text.
-Click here to find reading workshop minilessons that are done for you.
+I used the book from shared reading to teach the day’s strategy, so that students would already be familiar with the text.
+(This can also be combined with shared reading if you’re short on time – you can read about combined shared reading / reading workshop minilessons HERE.)

 Independent Reading (25 minutes +5 for sharing time): Students read independently, while I conferred with kids individually.
 Sometimes, I met with a small group of readers who had similar needs.
 After independent reading time, we came back together as a group, so the students could share about their reading with a partner or the class.